Virtual Reality

 Virtual reality involves completely replacing your view of the outside world with an environment created by the headset (however, some headsets have a camera to offer a view out for when you aren't playing a VR game).

-Augmented reality is like what smart glasses like the Google Glass offer, where a digital interface is projected into the wearer's eyes, on top of their view of the real world.
-Headsets like the Microsoft HoloLens use augmented reality to blend real and virtual environments, for example by stitching virtual videos to the real walls of your room.
+Augmented reality is similar to what smart glasses like Google Glass offer, where a digital interface is projected into the wearer's eyes on top of their view of the real world.
+Headsets like the Microsoft HoloLens use augmented reality to blend real and virtual environments, for example, by stitching virtual videos to the real walls of your room.

 Mixed reality refers to headsets that can handle both virtual and augmented reality.
 For this article, we are talking exclusively about virtual reality (VR) headsets.